 When Emily Henderson and her family first invested in a fixer-upper located two hours outside of Los Angeles in a small mountain town back in 2017, she was looking for a respite from the city and a return to the nature she grew up loving in Oregon.
-Almost two years later, much of the home built in 1964 has been renovated and redesigned by Henderson and her talented team of designers and the results are simply breath-taking.
+About three years later, much of the home built in 1964 has been renovated and redesigned by Henderson and her talented team of designers and the results are simply breath-taking.

 In a bid to be transparent, Henderson explains that the kitchen along with much of the rest of the renovations took an entire year to complete and she estimates that the cost of the kitchen alone was anywhere between $50,000 and $75,000.
 Although it was no simple project, the designer is thrilled with the results and it's easy to see why.
 The kitchen features stunning reclaimed wood elements, gorgeous fixtures, and unique lighting, all while catering to Henderson's individual needs.

 Ready to take a tour of this rustic mountain home kitchen?
 Keep scrolling for a look inside the light-filled space and for more insights from Henderson about how it all came together.